hyperknot/open-protector-standard/problems_solutions.md

 I believe the main problem with the EN draft is two-fold:

-- it focuses only on time-based duration criteria
+- it introduces extremely strict time duration limits
-- meanwhile avoiding the jerk (onset) criteria
+- meanwhile entirely avoiding jerk (onset) limits

+This would result in killing possibly the safest harnesses today (inflatable airbags) and restricting the direction of protector developments onto honeycomb protectors.

 These two graphs are next to each other in the NASA 1959 Eiband study: